-As shown in Table 3, 5% of the students participated in the pre-test said it would be partly difficult for them, while 20% of them said that they haven't decided yet and the remaining 75% said that it would be easy in response to the question "What do you think about the use of computers in the activities that you will perform?" and 10% of the students participated in the post-test said that they haven't decided yet, while 90% of them said that it was easy, respectively.
-In the pre-test, 15% of the pre-service teachers said it would be partly difficult for them, while 10% of them said that they haven't decided yet and the remaining 75% said that it would be easy in response to the same question and 15% of the pre-service teachers participated in the post-test said that it was partly difficult for them said that it was easy.
-5% of the teachers participated in the pre-test said it would be partly difficult for them, while 15% of them said that they haven't decided yet and the remaining 80% said that it would be easy in response to the question "What do you think about the use of computers in the activities that you will perform?" and 15% of the teachers participated in the post-test said it would be easy in response to the question "What do you think about the use of computers in the activities that you will perform?" and 15% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of them said that it was easy, respectively.
+As shown in Table 3, 5% of the students participated in the pre-test said it would be partly difficult for them, while 20% of them said that they haven't decided yet and the remaining 75% said that it would be easy in response to the question "What do you think about the use of computers in the activities that you will perform?" and 10% of the students participated in the post-test said that that they haven't decided yet, while 90% of them said that it was easy, respectively.
+In the pre-test, 15% of the pre-service teachers said it would be partly difficult for them, while 10% of them said that they haven't decided yet and the remaining 75% said that it would be easy in response to the same question and 15% of the pre-service teachers participated in the post-test said that it was partly difficult for them while 85% of them said that it was easy.
+5% of the teachers participated in the pre-test said it would be partly difficult for them, while 15% of them said that they haven't decided yet and the remaining 80% said that it would be easy in response to the question "What do you think about the use of computers in the activities that you will perform?" and 15% of the teachers participated in the post-test said that it was partly difficult for them, while 85% of them said that it was easy, respectively.

 25% of the students participated in the pre-test said that they it would be partly difficult for them, while 15% said that they haven't decided yet and the remaining 60% said that would be easy for them in response to the question "What do you think about the use of robots in the activities that you perform/will perform?" and 10% of the students participated in the post-test said that they haven't decided yet and the remaining 90% said that it was easy, respectively.
-On the other hand, 10% of the pre-service teachers participated in the pre-test said that they haven't decided yet and the remaining 40% said it would be easy.
-100% of pre-service teachers participated in the pre-test said that they haven't decided yet and the remaining 40% said it would be easy.
+On the other hand, 10% of the pre-service teachers participated in the pre-test said that it would be partly difficult for them, 50% said that they haven't decided yet and the remaining 40% said it would be easy.
 100% of pre-service teachers participated in the post-test said that it was easy for them.
-70% of the teachers participated in the pre-test said that it would be easy in response to the same question and 35% of the teachers participated in the post-test said that it was easy, respectively.
+70% of the teachers participated in the pre-test said that they haven't decided yet and 40% of them said that it would be easy in response to the same question and 35% of the teachers participated in the post-test said that it was partly difficult, 10% said that they haven't decided yet and the remaining 55% said that said that it was easy, respectively.